 So what have they made?
 Almost anything and everything is the only possible answer as it depends entirely on the imagination of the invited designers, the inspiration they find in the accumulated materials discovered in the workshop, and the expertise of the Hermès craftsmen.
 ‘The materials spark the creative process and discussion between the craftsmen and designers to find a solution that is realisable and aesthetic according to Hermès values and procedures,’ says Mussard.
 Beyond this, anything goes.
 Thus far – the project started properly in 2009 when initial pieces were approved by the family for a first sale in Paris – profferings have included a life-size bear made from intricate, origami-folded patches of leather; a toy sailing boat with silk sails and a leather-covered hull; an aeroplane mobile fashioned from a teapot and a green glass vase with orange leather wings; crystal dumb bells made from ex-vases linked by a woven-leather cuff; and bracelets crafted from coils of crocodile skin where the line follows the uneven pattern of the scales, rather than the orthogonal precision revered by le grand H. But in some instances, the child has informed the master.
 A light, conceived originally from the belly of an upside-down St Louis crystal carafe and dismissed for an air bubble in its handle, was so admired by the mothership that it was swiftly reconfigured as a range piece, and debuted at the Maison et Objet fair in Paris.

 And it’s this re-thinking of the dialogue between established and new, the artisans and the laboratory, that excites me into thinking this could be the dawn of a new experimental era for the house that began by making saddles.
 It’s what they refer to in Silicon Valley as the essential ability to pivot.
-But as Mussard puts it, ‘This is still the luxury business, and it’s our duty to create beautiful objects that age well.
+However, as Mussard puts it, ‘This is still the luxury business, and it’s our duty to create beautiful objects that age well.
 This is the only house that asks us to imagine something that will be better in 20 years’ time.’
 So what’s next on her agenda?
 ‘Possibly making paper from silk, or terrazzo from our leftovers?’ she muses.
 And with that, she gracefully takes her leave.
 As they say, the best way to predict the future is to create it.

 Tell me five words to describe yourself… That’s very difficult.
 You will have to ask others.
 Shy?